anthonyjsmith/pIDLy/README.txt

 Also required:
 * IDL: http://www.ittvis.com/idl/

-Tested on
+This version tested on
-* Mac OS X with IDL 6.4 and Python 2.5
+* Mac OS X with IDL 7.1.1 and Python 2.7.2
-* Linux with IDL 6.3, 6.4 & 7 and Python 2.5.
+* Linux with IDL 8.0 and Python 2.6.2

 2. INSTALLATION